stenglein-lab/2017_GDW/exercises/WGA.md

 - Look at the resulting dotplot.
 What do you see?
 Much synteny?
 Any inversions?
 How many?
   - What is the parallel diagonal line way up in the corner?
 Take a guess?
 - Scroll to the bottom and repeat the analysis, except change the drop-down menu from "CDS" to "genome"
 - What do you notice?
 Why does it look this way?
+- Scroll down, and repeat the analysis but go back to the original "CDS" option for both species
+- If you'd like, you can download results using the links below the graph.
+- There is a link below the plot to "Send to SynMap3D".
+Click it!
+- It now asks you for a thirs organism.
+Find "Rickettsia africae strain ESF-5" (or any other if you are bold!)
+- Select Next -> Next -> Start (unless you want to change the default parameters)